-Four Audi managers indicted in U.S. VW diesel emissions probe: documents
+U.S. grand jury indicts four Audi managers in VW emissions probe

 Lawyers for the four could not immediately be identified.

-The government previously indicted one former Audi manager in July 2017, Giovanni Pamio, but the new indictment was a significant expansion of the government’s criminal probe.
+The government previously indicted one former Audi manager in July 2017, Giovanni Pamio.
+The new indictment is a significant expansion of the government’s criminal probe.

-The four are charged in a 12-count indictment with conspiring to evade U.S. emissions standards in diesel vehicles sold in the United States with 3.0-liter engines.
-The vehicles include the 2009-2015 Audi Q7 vehicles as well as other Q5, A6, A7, and A8 diesel models.
+The four managers are charged in a 12-count indictment with conspiring to evade U.S. emissions standards in diesel vehicles sold in the United States with 3.0-liter engines.
+The vehicles include the 2009-2015 Audi Q7 vehicles as well as other Q5, A6, A7 and A8 diesel models and VW Touareg vehicles.
 They are accused of wire fraud, violating the Clean Air Act and conspiracy.

 Volkswagen spokesman Pietro Zollino said the company continues “to cooperate with investigations by the Department of Justice into the conduct of individuals.
 It would not be appropriate to comment on individual cases.”